C.G. Jung – Family Constellation

 fruit sweet sweet

-funny happy child small children
+cheerful happy child little children

 Back to blog